Jacksonville High School (Jacksonville, Texas)

 Jacksonville High School is a 5A public high school located in Jacksonville, Texas, United States.
 It is part of the Jacksonville Independent School District located in north central Cherokee County.
 For the 2021–22 school year, the school was given a "B" by the Texas Education Agency.

 Current

-Jacksonville High School has recently undergone the first major construction since the late '50s and is now more open to accommodate for the recent switch to a 5A public high school.
+Jacksonville High School has recently undergone the first major construction since the late '1950s, and is now more open, to accommodate the recent switch to a 5A public high school.

 Athletics

 The Jacksonville Indians compete in the following sports: